Influencer – Intention – Fait Accompli

 Conversely if you go into a situation thinking that you’re going to manipulate people into becoming your friends and you’re going to build rapport and do all this fancy stuff, it won’t happen, because subconsciously you have the wrong intent.

 An easy way to do this of course is what most really influential people do, they “Pre-tip”.
 That is they give the person giving them service a tip before they get the service, the person already has some further reward for giving you the best service.

 Presupposition is the most vital tool you have when you’re going into a situation where you want to influence the end result.

 So being an Influencer rather than a persuader, your intent and their reward is key.

-Get More, More Profit, More Productivity, More Pleasure and More Time to Play, learn even more about setting your presupposition and intent on the Svengali System online training –
+Get More, More Profit, More Productivity, More Pleasure and More Time to Play, learn even more about setting your presupposition and intent on my Subconscious Skills online training

 It’s time to Up Your Game